 If you have a claim for benefits, which is denied or ignored, in whole or in part, you may file suit in a state or federal court.
-In addition, if you disagree with the plan's decision or lack thereof concerning the qualified status of a medical child support order, you may file suit in federal court.

 However, you may not begin any legal action, including proceedings before administrative agencies, until you have followed and exhausted the Plan's claims and appeals procedures.
 If it should happen that plan fiduciaries misuse the Plan's money, or if you are discriminated against for asserting your rights, you may seek assistance from the U.S. Department of Labor or you may file suit in a federal court.
 The court will decide who should pay court costs and legal fees.
 If you are successful, the court may order the person you have sued to pay these costs and fees.
 If you lose, the court may order you to pay these costs and fees, for example, if it finds your claim is frivolous.